business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Thumbs Down Cons

-• You can’t easily upgrade the Self-Employed plan.
-If your business is growing or you think you might hire an employee soon, you’ll need to choose one of the Small Business plans.
+• You can't easily upgrade the Solopreneur plan.
+If your business is growing or you think you might hire an employee soon, you'll need to choose one of the Small Business plans.

 • You’ll need multiple subscriptions if you run multiple businesses.

-• The plans limit the number of users; keep in mind how many people will need to access the software when you select a plan.
+• The plans limit the number of users.
+When you select a plan, consider how many people will need to access the software.

 Editor's Rating9.4/10

 Small business accounting is a crucial element of starting and operating a company.
-Small businesses need a diverse array of features and integrations at an affordable price point to help them manage their finances.
+Small businesses need access to a diverse array of accounting features and integrations at an affordable price point to help them manage their finances.
 For many years, QuickBooks has been the leading accounting and bookkeeping solution for small businesses.
-It’s an affordable, one-size-fits-all product that’s packed with features, supports multiple integrations, and is easy to set up and use.
-For these reasons, QuickBooks Online from Intuit is our pick for the best accounting software for small businesses.
+We’ve continually found it to be a relatively affordable, one-size-fits-all product packed with valuable features.
+It also supports multiple integrations and is easy to set up and use.
+Based on our extensive and repeated testing, QuickBooks Online from Intuit is our pick for the best accounting software for small businesses.

 Intuit QuickBooks Online Editor's Rating: